DEC logoRULES AND REGULATIONS

 3. Any unpaved areas steeper than 1:3 shall be planted with shrubs or groundcover having fibrous root systems.

 5. No slopes shall be steeper than 1:1.
-Where space is limited, or the grade changes near preserved trees, the applicant shall provide retaining walls to avoid slopes steeper than 1:1.
+Where space is limited, or the grade changes near preserved trees, the Applicant shall provide retaining walls to avoid slopes steeper than 1:1.
 Retaining walls shall be fieldstone, fieldstone-veneer and capstones on concrete retaining wall, or flat-face interlocking concrete masonry systems with split-face texture.

 (g) Screening